Diffuser Orifice Plate, ACSC Performance, Paper Validation, ANSYS Fluent

 To order your ANSYS Fluent project (CFD simulation and training), contact our experts via [email protected], online support, and WhatsApp.

-This project simulates the ACSC system in a 600 MW power plant based on the article “Effects of diffuser orifice plate on the performance of air-cooled steam condenser” and the results of the current numerical CFD simulation work are compared and validated with the reference paper.
+This project simulates the ACSC system in a 600 MW power plant based on the article “Effects of diffuser orifice plate on the performance of air cooled steam condenser” and the results of the current numerical CFD simulation work are compared and validated with the reference paper by ANSYS Fluent software.
 The main purpose of designing and using these systems in power plants is to prevent energy waste; In this way, these systems condense the hot steam coming out of the steam turbine and transfer the water from the distillation process to the pump section of the steam turbine.

 The power plant studied in the present work consists of 7 rows of ACSC system.
 The fourth row is studied in this CFD simulation.
 Each of these rows of ACSC systems consists of eight fans, and each of these fans is located under two diagonally porous plates.
 The operation of these systems is such that the hot and low pressure steam of the turbine outlet passes through each of the pipes and then is transferred to the interior space of the diagonal plates installed on both sides of that pipe.